 For CCB and CCR, if reconciliation, or the review of the reconciliation outcome, is initiated through the provision of an updated Attendance Record Report after the end of the lodgement year, it may result in a top-up.

-When a recipient's entitlement to FTB or CCB is less than the amount they received for the relevant income year, there is an overpayment (negative adjustment).
+When an individual's entitlement to FTB or CCB is less than the amount they received for the relevant income year, there is an overpayment (negative adjustment).
 This means the difference between what they actually received and what they should have been paid for the relevant income year will be raised as an overpayment.
-The recipient's income tax returns, as well as the income tax returns of another consenting adult, may also be used to recover any balance of the overpayment.
-An overpayment may result if the recipient's estimated ATI is lower than their actual ATI, as assessed by the ATO.
+The individual's income tax returns, as well as the income tax returns of another consenting adult, may also be used to recover any balance of the overpayment.
+An overpayment may result if the individual's estimated ATI is lower than their actual ATI, as assessed by the ATO.
 Other methods of recovery, including withholdings and garnishee, may also be used.

-A recipient's CCB and CCR will also be re-reconciled if a child care service submits an updated Attendance Record Report substituting new attendance information for that already provided.
+An individual's CCB and CCR will also be re-reconciled if a child care service submits an updated Attendance Record Report substituting new attendance information for that already provided.
 Processing of this information will result in an automatic re-reconciliation.
-This differs from a review initiated by a recipient as it will usually occur without the recipient's prior knowledge.
+This differs from a review initiated by an individual as it will usually occur without the individual's prior knowledge.

-Where reconciliation, is initiated through the provision of actual ATI or maintenance income after the end of the second lodgement year it can only result in a nil or negative adjustment.
-This may occur where the recipient and/or their partner lodge an income tax return after the second lodgement year.
+Where reconciliation is initiated through the provision of actual ATI or maintenance income after the end of the lodgement year (1.1.L.30) it can only result in a nil or negative adjustment.
+This may occur where the individual and/or their partner lodge an income tax return after the lodgement year.